retro16/acsi2stm/README.md

  * The name ACSI2STM is not protected.
 You can reuse it as you wish.
 Making a clear distinction between this code and your product will be greatly appreciated (most sellers do).
+ * The code is provided without warranty, so hardware troubleshooting is best effort.
+If you bought a unit and you have issues, you should contact the seller first.
+Anyway, constructive feedback (including bug reports) is always appreciated.

 **Note**: the Mega STE PCB is copyrighted by Olivier Jan and is released under the MIT license so it does not have the same restrictions.

 Credits
 -------

-I would like to thanks the people that put invaluable information online that made this project possible in a finite amount of time.
+I would like to thank the people that put invaluable information online that made this project possible in a finite amount of time.
 Without them, this project would have not existed.
+I would also like to thank people giving feedback, contributing to make the project better.

  * Bill Greiman for the SdFat library.
 It's really fantastic.
  * The http://atari.8bitchip.info website and his author, who also contributes